 Full Rink Rental

-- If you have a large group that you think would enjoy a corporate outing or summer camp, you can rent all 5 sheets (entire rink) for a group up to / around 50.
+- If you have a large group that you think would enjoy a corporate outing or family party, you can rent all 5 sheets (entire rink) for a group up to 50 people.

-- Offered year round, when we have volunteers to assist and when Line Creek has ice available.
+- Offered year round, when we have volunteers to assist and when Line Creek Community Center has ice available.

-- Let us know the size of your group, the length of time you are interested in, and at dates/times you can participate.
-Note that during the fall, winter, and spring season Line Creek has very little ice available except weekdays during traditional work hours.
+- Let us know the size of your group, the length of time you are interested in, and the dates and times you are looking for.
+Pleas note that during the fall, winter, and spring seasons, Line Creek Community Center has limited ice available during the weekends.